improvisec/recursive-ir/README.md

 <a id="user-login"></a>
 ## 4.1 Logging in to Recursive-IR Web User Interface

-Using the admin username and password set during the installation, login to Recursive-IR for the first time by visiting
+Using the admin username and password set during the installation, login to Recursive-IR for the first time by visiting:

 ```bash
 http://OSD_HOST_LAN/app/login?nextUrl=/recursive-ir
 ```
-or just
+or just the below URL on succeeding logins.

 ```bash
 http://OSD_HOST_LAN
 ```
-on succeeding logins.

 OSD_HOST_LAN pertains to the first local network interface's IP address detected during installation.
 It should also be set automatically in ```/etc/recursive-ir/recursive.env```.
 However, when deploying Recursive-IR on an AWS EC2 instance, the public IP address associated with the instance should be used instead so Recursive-IR can be accessed remotely.
 Likewise, the same IP address should be set in recursive.env before uploading any artefacts so that all Add_Enrichment links will use the correct IP address (see Section 4.14).